 4. Create a blog, link to the pillar pages and link to each post from the relevant pillar page

 5. Make a content schedule

-6. Make a link-building strategy (such as guest-posting, sharing links to your social media, asking for backlinks from quality sites – instead of a large number of sites, etc.)
+6. Make a link-building strategy (such as guest-posting, sharing links to your social media, asking for backlinks from quality sites – instead of a large number of websites, etc.)

 7. Monitor results and track your progress

-It’s also our recommendation to stay updated on SEO trends and best practices, as Google and other search engines frequently introduce changes to their algorithms for the search results to be even more useful to visitors.
+It's also our recommendation to stay updated on SEO trends and best practices.
+Google and other search engines frequently introduce changes to their algorithms for the search results to be even more useful to visitors.

 What SEO Does for Your Marketing

 SEO can be a powerful (and indispensable) asset in your marketing strategy arsenal.

 After all, with quality content and a technical approach to SEO, you'll start noticing how the search volume grows.